Auto-Mech/.github/profile/README.md

 [^1]: For Conda/Mamba, you can add this channel using `conda config --append channels auto-mech`.
 For Pixi, you can use `pixi project channel add auto-mech`.

 [^2]: For Pixi, `conda-forge` is automatically the default channel.
-For Conda/Mamba, you may need to set this configuration using `conda config --prepend channels conda-forge`.
+For Conda/Mamba, unless installed through the Miniforge distribution, you will need to set this configuration using `conda config --prepend channels conda-forge`.